atomspace/atomspace-eslint/README.md

 - ES modules
 - new ES global namespaces
-- new syntax like destructuring, arrow functions, default params, classes, etc.
+- new syntax like destructuring, arrow functions, default function arguments, classes, etc.
 - implied strict mode (you will have to define `use strict` directive in every file)

 ### Compatibility

+#### Browser

 In case you want to check a compatibility with certain browsers you may pass `browsers` option to settings.
 But it is recommended to use it only in case **if there is no Babel transpilation** for such browsers.